Samia Suluhu Hassan becomes Tanzania’s first woman president

-DAR ES SALAAM, Tanzania (AP) — Samia Suluhu Hassan, 61, made history Friday when she was sworn in as Tanzania’s first female president at State House, the government offices in Dar es Salaam, the country’s largest city.
+DAR ES SALAAM, Tanzania (AP) — Samia Suluhu Hassan, 61, made history Friday when she was sworn in as Tanzania’s first female president two days after the death was announced of her controversial predecessor, John Magufuli, who denied that COVID-19 is a problem in the East African country.

-Wearing a hijab and holding up a Quran with her right hand, Hassan took the oath of office, administered by Chief Justice Ibrahim Jumavowing, in which she vowed to uphold the East African country’s constitution.
+Wearing a hijab and holding up a Quran with her right hand, Hassan took the oath of office at State House, the government offices in Dar es Salaam, the country’s largest city.

-The inauguration was witnessed by Cabinet members and Tanzania’s former presidents Ali Hassan Mwinyi, Jakaya Kikwete and Abeid Karume.
+The inauguration was witnessed by Cabinet members and Tanzania’s former presidents Ali Hassan Mwinyi and Jakaya Kikwete and former vice president Abeid Karume.
 The former heads of state were among the few people in the room wearing facemasks to protect against COVID-19.

-Hassan’s inauguration comes two days after she announced the death of President John Magufuli, after he had not been seen in public for more than two weeks.
+Hassan succeeds Magufuli, who had not been seen in public for more than two weeks before his passing was announced.
 Magufuli had denied that COVID-19 was a problem in Tanzania, saying that national prayer had eradicated the disease from the country.
-But weeks before his death, Magufuli acknowledged that the virus was a danger.
+But weeks before his death, Magufuli acknowledged the virus was a danger.

-A major test of Hassan’s new presidency will be how she deals with COVID-19.
+A major test of Hassan’s new presidency will be how she deals with the pandemic.
 Under Magufuli, Tanzania, one of Africa’s most populous countries with 60 million people, made no efforts to obtain vaccines or promote the use of masks and social distancing to combat the virus.
-This policy of ignoring the disease endangers neighboring countries, warn Africa health officials.
+This policy of ignoring the disease endangers neighboring countries, African health officials warn.

-Although Hassan announced that Magufuli died of heart failure, exiled opposition leader Tundu Lissu says the president died of COVID-19.
+Although Hassan announced that Magufuli died of heart failure, exiled opposition leader Tundu Lissu says the president died of COVID-19, citing informed medical sources in Dar es Salaam.

 “The immediate job, the immediate decision she has to make, and she doesn’t have much time for it, is what is she going to do about COVID-19?”
 Lissu told The Associated Press at his place of exile in Belgium.